juttle/juttle/test/runtime/specs/juttle-spec/procs/emit.spec.md

 ### Errors

-   * CompileError: emit -points must not have timestamps when -from or -every is specified
+   * CompileError: Do not specify -points with -from or -every

 Complains about a mix of timeful and timeless -points
 ----------------------------------------------------